hawkticehurst/sliderr/README.md

-# DIY Motion Controlled Camera Slider
+# Motion Controlled Camera Slider

 A diy project building a 3-axis motion controlled camera slider using only sourced parts.